Debt consolidation loans can help you manage and pay off multiple debt obligations

 Debt consolidation loans vary in terms and rates.
 That is why you should shop around and compare offers from debt consolidation lenders.
 Generally, lenders determine debt consolidation loan terms and rates based on the following criteria.

-When you have low or bad credit scores, consolidating debt is more challenging, but not impossible.
+When you have low or poor credit scores, debt consolidation is more challenging, but not impossible.
 First, work on boosting your credit score to improve your chances for financing and obtaining lower interest rates.

-If your credit score is 620 or higher, consider a home equity loan.
+If your credit rating is 620 or higher, consider a home equity loan.
 If you default on the loan, however, you risk losing your home.

 If your credit score is lower than 620, consider consolidating your debt with a personal loan.
 A secured personal loan, also known as a title loan, allows you to use an asset for collateral and results in lower interest rates.
 An unsecured personal loan is more risky for the lender, so tends to have higher interest rates.
 Compare rates and fees carefully to ensure that consolidation still will save you in the long run.